 This time there is a light in the room, so I can now see what was hidden in the darkness before.
 Not that there is a whole lot.
 Two cameras sit on the upper wall across the room.
 Both are focused on me.
 To my right there is a window, but even from this angle I can see the chinks in the armor that remain outside.
 The Capitol's way of saying you can try and jump out, but don't expect to get very far.
 The room is pristine, but otherwise empty.
 Just me and the Capitol's cameras.
 Wish I could say I didn't already know the feeling.

 No one comes.
 Maybe they aren't paying attention.
 Maybe they just don't care at this point.
 Either way now is my chance to try and find a way out.
 I approach the door, making sure I'm quiet this time.
 Carefully, I reach for the doorknob, when I hear a soft whisper.
-I can't make out what it says at first, but I pause and look towards the bed.
-Crouching down I find that the bed is positioned in front of a ventilation shaft.
+I can't make out what it says at first, but I pause and turn back around.
+Crouching down I find that the bed itself is positioned in front of a ventilation shaft.
 The voice whispers again.
 This time it's clear what she says.

 "Get the cameras."

 Quickly I pull the bed forward so I stand high enough to reach the first camera.
-At first I just snip away at a few wires, but then I smash the rest in a hurry, hoping no one suddenly decides to pay attention to what's happening in my room.
+At first I just snip away at a few wires, but then I smash the rest in a hurry, hoping no one on the other side will suddenly decide to pay attention.
 I then reposition the bed to reach the second.
 When I'm finished I move the bed back to its original position, crouch down, and whisper to the vent.
 "Okay, they're gone."

-I can see the vent unhinged and pushed up from below.
+The vent unhinges and is pushed up from below.
 "Follow me," the voice says.

 The tunnels seem endless.
 There are plenty of twists and turns and drops and inclines.
 I've already lost track of how far we've crawled.
 "I really hope you know where you're going," I grumble.